 In my experience, I have needed to become the leader of my health care.
 This is because no one sees the “whole picture” like I do.
 I also have found that doctor’s offices typically do not coordinate or communicate well with each other.
 Either information gets lost in the shuffle or confused like a mumbled game of telephone.

-Here’s some tips on coordinating care between doctors:
+Tips on coordinating care between doctors

 - Maintain a primary care physician.
 While my rheumatologist may remain my most important doctor-patient relationship, I have found it crucial to have a good primary care physician who examines me for overall health.
 She is interested in hearing from all of my doctors and knowing what issues I am managing in order to see the larger picture.
 I see her a couple times a year and discuss all my health issues, treatments, and we consider how they may overlap and affect my present and future health.